-“Inner Visions…Outer Visions” is the theme for this year’s Colorado Black Arts Festival, Friday, July 12 to Sunday, July 14 at the West End of Denver’s City Park.
-Stages stages will showcase the finest local and regional talent performing jazz, blues, soul, hip-hop, dance, and gospel.
+It’s the 36th year for the Colorado Black Arts Festival, scheduled for Friday, July 7 to Sunday, July 9, 2023, at the West End of Denver’s City Park.
+Multiple stages will showcase the finest local and regional talent performing jazz, blues, soul, hip-hop, dance, and gospel.
+In addition, festival-goers will find a wide variety of artwork for sale along the African-American Visual Arts Row, as well as food, games and services.

 The Marketplace is the place for unique gifts, crafts, woodcarvings, clothing, jewelry, oils, incense, music and books.